 Faster Android phones you can buy for less

 We know that the Pixel 4a is a pretty good value compared to other new smartphones.
 But it’s not perfect.
 It doesn’t have the fastest processor, it only has a single rear-facing camera, and it doesn’t offer wireless charging.
 Is there anything out there for around the same price that offers a smoother and more streamlined experience?
 Are there cheaper phones that offer a similar overall experience?
+Compare them for yourself on our Google Pixel 4a Comparison page.

 Google Pixel 4